bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/rpc-communication.md

 ## Introduction

-RPC is the abbreviation of remote procedure call, which is an inter-process communication technique used for client-server based applications.
-It is also known as subroutine call or function call.
+RPC (remote procedure call)  is an inter-process communication technique used for client-server based applications; it is used to communicated with the `bitmarkd` server.
+RPC calls are also called subroutine calls or function calls.

-# Flow

-## Initialization
+## RPC Flow

+### Initializing

-When `bitmarkd` starts, it initialises RPC settings including maximum connection count, connection bandwidth, communication encryption key, binds RPC on specific port, listen RPC port.
+When `bitmarkd` starts, it initialises RPC settings including maximum connection count, connection bandwidth, and communication encryption key.
+It then binds RPC on a specific port and listens to that RPC port.

-## Processing Messages
+### Processing Messages

-Different RPC command is processed by differnet function, following sections describes each command with examples.
-Each message is in json format, with one key `method` denotes which remote method being executed, and the other key `params` denotes what arguments are passed.
+Different RPC commands are processed by different functions.
+The following sections describes each command with examples.
+Each message is in JSON format: the key `method` denotes which remote method being executed, and the  key `params` denotes what arguments are being passed.

-In order to test example, `bitmarkd` should be started in advance, default RPC port is on `2130`. `openssl` should be installed in advance to run communication.
+In order to test these examples, `bitmarkd` should be started in advance at the default RPC port of `2130`. `openssl` should be installed to run communications.

-All methods are named in the format of `file_name.method_name`, for example, `Assets.Get` stands for method `Get` in file `assets.go`.
+All methods are named in the format of `file_name.method_name`, for example, `Assets.Get` stands for the method `Get` in the file `assets.go`.

-Available commands:
+**Available commands:**

 1. Assets.Get - retrieve assets information

-It is necessary to provide array of asset fingerprints to query asset information fingerprints).

 Parameters:

-- fingerprints - an array of asset fingerprints for querying asset information
+- fingerprints - an array of asset fingerprints

 Example shell command: